Pedro Javier González, a native of Barcelona, tempered and precise, is one

 BB King, John Mclaughlin, Pat Metheny, Keziah Jones, John Williams,

 Tommy Emmanuel and Tomatito, amongst others.
-He has released eleven records along his personal
+He has released thirteen records along his personal

 artistic journey.
 Half the world has enjoyed his elegant reinterpretation

 of the great masters of flamenco guitar and his arrangements of rock classics (his version of Sultans of Swing has been viewed about one and a half million times on Youtube).